 - Visualizing Poster Activity on Usenet – Discusses some of my forays into using big data methods with the Usenet archives, including my visualizations and the cisgender usage network analysis in particular.
 (The code I used to make this network can be found here.)

 - Listening for the Static – Reflection on one of the major technical challenges I faced working with Usenet collections

 - Tweetstream of graphs from a test build of the Transgender Usenet Archive

 - Archiving Usenet: Adopting an Ethics of Care – A discussion of some of the challenges of archiving Usenet, my own ethical investments in the archive, and specific steps I’ve taken to protect posters’ privacy.

-- Transgender Usenet Visualizations – The visualizations I’ve done so far of my data, which put the numbers into visual context.
-These are collected using the scripts I’ll be posting to GitHub (see below).
+- Transgender Usenet Visualizations – Visualizations I’ve done using the archival data, which put some of the (larger) numbers into visual context.
+These visualizations have been collected using the scripts I’ll be posting to GitHub (see below).

 - Usenet Data Collection Tools (GitHub) – A collection of scripts (in Python 2.7) for collecting, organizing, and analyzing data from Usenet archives (primarily those hosted by the Internet Archive in their Usenet Historical Collection).
 I’ll be adding more and more scripts as I develop/debug them.